linuxgurugamer/IFI-Life-Support/README.md

            CAUTION		- Less than 2 days pod or 1 hour EVA of LS remaining.
 Life Support tag for days / hours of LS remaining will read how long LS will last for whole vessel.
            Warning!		- LS or Electric Charge at 0.
 Kerbals will start dying if immediate action not taken.
 Life Support tag for days / hours of LS remaining will read 0.

-Each unit of LifeSupport should provide 1 Kerbin Day(6 hours) of Life support for 1 Kerbal.
+Each unit of LifeSupport should provide 1 Day (length of day depends on the homeworld) of Life support for 1 Kerbal.

 If plugin seems not to be working right you can enable Debugging log entries via the right click menu on any pod (recommended to be left off unless you are experiencing problems as it does spam the log file in this early release.
 Issues can be report in forum thread or at GitHub.